bgamari/ghc-wiki-import/type-functions.md

 **Definitions vs. declarations**: We sometimes call the kind signature of an indexed constructor its *declaration* and the subsequent population of the type family by type equations or indexed data/newtype declarations the constructor's *definition*.

+Note: we previously used the term "indexed type", but have now switched to using "type family".
+Please change any  uses of the former into the latter as you come across them.

 ## Specification and Restrictions